Facilitating Wall Street-grade liquidity and custody of cryptoassets

 Jason has a uniquely deep track record in digital assets.
 Having started his career in traditional fixed income and global macro markets during the height of the financial crisis in 2009, he realized the opportunity that digitally scarce assets such as Bitcoin represented during the unprecedented period of global monetary expansion known as Quantitative Easing.

-An early investor into Bitcoin, Jason left his career on Wall Street to help start one of the first digital currency hedge funds, Sator Square Partners, in 2014.
+An early investor into Bitcoin, Jason left his career in capital markets to help start one of the first digital currency hedge funds, Sator Square Partners, in 2014.
 The fund was created as a solution to a problem at the time that there were no institutional investment vehicles to gain exposure to and extract alpha from the volatility of cryptocurrency markets.

 After Sator Square Partners, Jason was recruited by Credit Suisse's Blockchain Technology team to build out their global blockchain implementation strategy.
 He oversaw and managed many applications of blockchain at the bank throughout his nearly four year tenure.
 It was during this time he was also invited to be an advisor to two distinct financial market companies as a cryptocurrency and blockchain subject matter expert.

 It is now, in the midst of a global pandemic that cryptocurrency is finding its place in the modern portfolio as an alternative asset class.
 LeboBTC Ledger Group was created to help clients add this crucial missing piece to round out their portfolios.